psychemedia/storytelling-notes/hand-of-glory.md

 In West Flanders, not far from Bailleul, a thief was taken, on whom was found the foot of one that had been hanged, which he used for the purpose of putting people to sleep.

 Two fellows once came to Huy, who pretended to be exceedingly fatigued, and when they had supped would not retire to a sleeping room, but begged their host would allow them to take a nap on the hearth.
 But the maid- servant, who did not like the looks of the two guests, remained by the kitchen door and peeped through a chink, when she saw that one of them drew a thief s hand from his pocket, the fingers of which, after having rubbed them with an ointment, he lighted, and they all burned except one.
-Again they held this finger to the fire, but still it would not bum, at which they appeared much surprised, and one said : " There must surely be some one in the house who is not yet asleep."
+Again they held this finger to the fire, but still it would not burn, at which they appeared much surprised, and one said : " There must surely be some one in the house who is not yet asleep."
 They then hung the hand with its four burning fingers by the chimney, and went out to call their associates.
 But the maid followed them instantly and made the door fast, then ran up-stairs, where the landlord slept, that she might wake him, but was unable, notwithstanding all her shaking and calling.

 In the mean time the thieves had returned and were endeavouring to enter the house by a window, but the maid cast them down from the ladder.
 They then took a different course, and would have forced an entrance, had it not occurred to the maid that the burning fingers might probably be the cause of her master's profound sleep.
 Impressed with this idea she ran to the kitchen, and blew them out, when the master and his men-servants instantly awoke, and soon drove away the robbers.